Illustrator for Beginners – Introduction

 This is the premier (pun unintended) piece of software for creating vector graphics and as we’ll see, vector graphics are an absolute must in this day and age.
+If you are looking for a reliable logo design company to help you create stunning vector graphics then this software is the perfect choice.
 Read on to learn more about why this software is so important and how you can get started with it.

 Adobe Illustrator Vector :

 A vector is essentially an image file that uses a set of instructions in order to tell the software where to draw lines, what angle to draw them at and how thick they should be.

 This means that those instructions can be extrapolated in order to create larger or smaller images, with no loss in quality.
 It also means you can edit images more easily by moving lines and having everything move around that change.

 This is in contrast to a PNG or a JPG, either of which would be considered a ‘raster’ file.
 Raster files are ‘bitmaps’ or maps of points on the screen.
 They can’t be enlarged without becoming pixelated and they can’t easily be edited.

 Seeing as resolution sizes change so rapidly today and seeing as people like crisp, HD images; using vectors over rasters is an absolute must in modern design.